yanxiaodi/EmployeePayslipCalculator/README.md

 ### Models

 `EmployeePayslipCalculator.Models` project is a very simple project.
-According the requirement, I use the `EmployeeInfo` class to indicate the Employee model, and the `PayslipInfo` to represent the Payslip model.
+According to the requirement, I use the `EmployeeInfo` class to indicate the Employee model, and the `PayslipInfo` to represent the Payslip model.
 I also create the `ResponseResult` class to encapsulate the response of the web api.

 ### Service

 `EmployeePayslipCalculator.Service` project is the logic layer.

-First, I creat a abstract class named `TaxCalculatorBase`, which receives a int value param to set the `AnnualSalary` property.
+First, I create an abstract class named `TaxCalculatorBase`, which receives an int value param to set the `AnnualSalary` property.
 The `CalculateTax` method is a virtual method so the derived classed must override it.

 Then I create several different classes that inherit from the abstract base class in the `Impl` folder.
 For this purpose, I need to use a simple factory named `TaxCalculatorFactory` to create the instance, not create the specific instance in the caller class.
 So in the `PayslipCalculatorService` class, I can call the method in the instance class, as shown below: